-Who are The Delivery Group's customers?
+Who buys The Delivery Group?

 Who Are The Delivery Group’s Main Customers?